 Good news!
-Another talented Bear Park teacher spent time in Italy this year, visiting the birthplace of Reggio Emilia philosophy.
+Another talented teacher embraced the Bear Park learning culture by spending time in Italy this year, visiting the birthplace of Reggio Emilia philosophy.
 Naomi McCutcheon is Centre Director for our Kohimarama centre.
 She soaked up the spring weather for 10 days in April, learning with other educators.
 Read on below for her insights and ideas.

 Q: First things first.
 How long have you been teaching children through the Reggio Emilia approach?